-Ideally situated in a private concession in the North part of the
+Ideally situated in a superb private concession in the North part of the

-Camp Hwange offers the chance to have a unique experience with excellent safaris both by vehicle and on foot,
+Camp Hwange offers the chance to have an unforgettable experience with excellent safaris both by vehicle and on foot,

-the mosaic of life.
-A stay at Camp Hwange is more than a great safari, it is an experience of life.
+share with you their love of nature and in-depth knowledge.
+A stay at Camp Hwange is more than a great safari, it is a

 Notes: Day 3, 4 & 5

-After breakfast, you will be picked up for your transfer out of Chobe and into
+indulge in Chobe's prolific wildlife.
+After breakfast, you will be picked up for

 crossing involved, so make sure that you have your travel documents and

-return to the lodge for drinks and dinner in the open dining area.
+return to the lodge for drinks and dinner.

-Start the day with an early morning game drive in Hwange National Park.
-Breakfast and snacks will be packed for
+Start the day with an early morning game drive around the camp's private

-you.
-The drive is combined with walking safari where you will be tracking animals on foot with a licensed and
+the time.
+The drive is often combined with some walking where you can track animals with

-experienced guide.
+experienced professional guide.
 Spend some time at the water points and watch the animals that come to drink and play.
-At

-about mid-day, head back to camp for lunch and a siesta.
-Well rested, meet back late afternoon have tea/coffee
+Late morning head back to camp for lunch and a siesta.
+Well rested, meet back late afternoon

-you can have elephants coming within meters of you, zebra coming in to quench their thirst, warthogs trotting in
+elephants come within meters of you, zebra come to quench

-premium.
-As the sun sets, enjoy your favourite drink.
-A night drive on the way back to camp is a nice way to end
+night drive on the way back to camp is a nice way to end off the afternoon in

-off and hope to see the nocturnal animals, like springhares, serval, honey badgers, bat eared fox and if you are
+the hope of seeing nocturnal animals, like springhares, serval, honey badgers, bat eared fox and if you are

-lucky a leopard or an Aardwolf.
-The day ends with dinner and relaxation in the main camp area while you enjoy
+lucky a leopard or an aardwolf.
+The day ends with dinner in the main camp area

 the African night sky.